Duxah/FreePCB-2/README.md

 * If you have any suggestions related to FreePcb-2 or you do not want to submit your question for public review, send to [email](https://freepcb.online/Discuss/).
 * If you want to improve the translation of this document, please send your file by email from the site [freepcb.online](https://freepcb.online/Discuss/)
 * If you have your own libraries of footprints that you are ready to share with everyone, then you can [send them to me](https://freepcb.online/Discuss/), and I'll post them on the site.
+* FreePcb-2 is professionally used by the author in a large commercial company, and is thoroughly tested to prevent bugs.
+But if you find a bug, please send a report with a description and screenshots to me by [e-mail](https://freepcb.online/Discuss/), so that I can fix it right away

 ***
 ### `useful links`